demandio/ember-prerender/README.md

     npm install

-Copy or edit the ./app/default.js configuration file to match your app's environment.
+Copy or edit the ./config/default.js configuration file to match your app's environment.

-Run the service (with the environment variable containing the name of the app config file):
+Run the service (with the NODE_ENV environment variable containing the name of the config file):

-    export APP="default"
-    node server.js
+    NODE_ENV="default" node server.js

 ## Ember Prerender Event ##